 The illustrations by Angela Rizza and Daniel Long really make this book stand out.
 In fact, its gorgeous green and gold patterned cover caught my eye first, and convinced me I had to have it before I even saw anything else of it!
 I am happy to say that this instance of judging a book by its cover panned out, as the interior certainly justifies owning it for more than simply its nice appearance on the shelf.

 The book consists of creature profiles, divided into sections based on the three most well known eras of earth’s history: the Paleozoic, Mesozoic, and Cenozoic.
 Each entry consists of two pages showcasing the creature in question.
 On one page, our author tells us about the life and times of the featured creature, with a stylized and often quite vibrantly colored portrait to accompany the text.
 On the opposing page, readers are treated to a full page photograph of the original fossils of the organism, helping readers to connect the idea of these plants and animals to real physical artifacts.
 Alongside plenty of the popular favorites, Chinsamy-Turan includes some admirably obscure species, at least for a kids book.
-I’m pretty sure I’ve only ever seen the fossil tree Archaeopteris (not to be confused with the “first bird”, Archaeopteryx!) in When Fish Got Feet, Bugs Were Big, and Dinos Dawned, for example.
+I’m pretty sure I’ve only ever seen the fossil tree Archaeopteris (not to be confused with the “first bird”, Archaeopteryx!) in Plants!
+Explorer and When Fish Got Feet, Bugs Were Big, and Dinos Dawned, for example.
 I think even Abby Howard missed that one.

 These profiles are occasionally interspersed with double page inserts explaining major concepts or taxonomic groups relevant to the time period.
 The Paleozoic and Cenozoic sections mostly focus on major events like the Cambrian Explosion or the most recent Ice Ages, while the Mesozoic describes each of the major dinosaur families, such as theropods, sauropods, and ornithopods.